Phy3hogga/MCPL_File_Handling/README.md

 ### MCPL_To_Mat
 Converts a binary .MCPL file to a matlab-friendly .MAT file format.

-***Note:** WinRAR implementation is currently only supported on windows.
+***Note:** WinRAR implementation is currently only supported on windows/unix.
 On other operating systems compressed .MCPL.GZ files will need to be uncompressed manually and Skip_Uncompress will need setting to true.*

+***Note:** For optimising execution for large datasets, Parpool_Num_Cores will need changing based on the specs of the computer you are running this code on.
+To reach optimal execution speeds, use the fastest random-access read/write storage medium available, then find the maximum number of cores that just reaches the point of throttling the drive usage.*

 ```matlab
 %% File path to convert the MCPL file to MAT format
 File_Path = 'D:\MCPL_Monitor_Diffraction_Test_SGL.mcpl.gz';